patarapolw/reveal-md-server/README.md

 ---

-Overriding the YAML front matter by creating `reveal.config.json` containing the config.
+Overriding the YAML front matter by creating `reveal.config.json` containing the [config](https://github.com/hakimel/reveal.js/#configuration).
+In addition, `theme` and `highlightTheme` can also be edited.

 ---